morris-lab/CellOracle/docs/index.rst

 Please look `Changelog page <https://morris-lab.github.io/CellOracle.documentation/changelog/index.html>`_ for all updates history of CellOracle package.

+- 01/11/2021: We fixed a bug in the network analysis module.

 - 01/05/2021: We updated R library installation page.

 - 12/29/2021: Guinea Pig TSS data was added for scATAC-seq data analysis.

-- 8/28/2021: We updated installation page.
+- 08/28/2021: We updated installation page.

-- 7/16/2021: We overhauled our documentation and tutorial codes.
+- 07/16/2021: We overhauled our documentation and tutorial codes.
 Please re-download tutorial notebooks if you have old one.
 Also, we are updating CellOracle frequently.
 Please install the latest version of CellOracle if you have an old version.

 Contents